cockroachdb/docs/v2.1/alter-sequence.md

 The `ALTER SEQUENCE` [statement](sql-statements.html) [changes the name](rename-sequence.html), increment values, and other settings of a sequence.

+{{site.data.alerts.callout_info}}
-{{site.data.alerts.callout_info}}To understand how CockroachDB changes schema elements without requiring table locking or other user-visible downtime, see <a href="https://www.cockroachlabs.com/blog/how-online-schema-changes-are-possible-in-cockroachdb/">Online Schema Changes in CockroachDB</a>.{{site.data.alerts.end}}
+To understand how CockroachDB changes schema elements without requiring table locking or other user-visible downtime, see [Online Schema Changes in CockroachDB](https://www.cockroachlabs.com/blog/how-online-schema-changes-are-possible-in-cockroachdb/).
+{{site.data.alerts.end}}

 <div id="toc"></div>